DN-debug/peux-os-sitebuild/src/pages/blog/xfwm-effects.md

 title: XFWM-Effects
 subtitle: Blur/Transparency Effects for XFWM4
 date: '2020-12-26'
+excerpt: >-
-excerpt: 'Goes by the name of xfwm-blur-effects, will '
+  Goes by the name of xfwm-blur-effects, will add transparency and blur effects to the
 template: post
 thumb_image: images/xfwm-blur.jpg
 ---